python/devguide/developer-workflow/extension-modules.rst

-Some modules in the standard library are implemented both in C and in Python, such as :mod:`decimal` or :mod:`io`, and the C implementation is expected to improve performance when available (such modules are usually referred to as *accelerator modules*).
+Some modules in the standard library are implemented both in C and in Python, such as :mod:`decimal` or :mod:`io`, and the C implementation is expected to improve performance when available (such modules are commonly referred to as *accelerator modules*).
 In our example, we need to:

 - determine where to place the extension module;
 - determine which files to modify in order to compile the project;